jchan172/raspberrypi-vpn/README.md

 		chmod 700 makeOVPN.sh
 		./makeOVPN.sh

-	You should see something like:
+	You'll then be asked to enter an existing client name.
+Enter the client name you put in previously.
+After you've done that, you should see something like:

 		root@raspberrypivpn:/etc/openvpn/easy-rsa/keys# ./makeOVPN.sh
 		Please enter an existing Client Name: